polyaxon/polyaxon/docs/integrations/mpi.md

           limits: 1
 ```

-Since the MPIOperator does not allow to expose resources for the replicas, you can only use the default worker subsection.
+Since the MPIOperator does not allow to expose specific resources for the different workers, you can only use the default worker subsection to define the default resources for all workers.